-EXCLUSIVE-Atlantia considers Hochtief stake non-strategic and may sell it -sources
+Exclusive-Atlantia considers Hochtief stake non-strategic and may sell it -sources

-MILAN, July 7 (Reuters) - Italy’s Atlantia considers its 16% stake in German builder Hochtief non-strategic and may sell it in the future as it gears up to rejig its investment portfolio after agreeing to sell its Italian motorway unit, three sources said.
+MILAN (Reuters) -Italy’s Atlantia considers its 16% stake in German builder Hochtief non-strategic and may sell it in the future as it gears up to rejig its investment portfolio after agreeing to sell its Italian motorway unit, three sources said.

 “The Hochtief stake is not strategic .. and the group is considering getting out of the construction business in the future,” one of the sources said.